pattonsgirl/CEG2350/Exams/finalreview.md

    - dependencies
    - actions
 4. Memory handling in programming
+   - light here, recommend additional reading
    - size of memory - Bits (1), bytes (8 bits), word (16, 32, or 64 bits)
    - stack vs. heap
-5. ~~Libraries & dynamic linking (loads and links the shared libraries needed by an executable when it is executed)~~
+6. ~~Libraries & dynamic linking (loads and links the shared libraries needed by an executable when it is executed)~~
-6. Overview of command line debugging
+7. Overview of command line debugging
-7. Install from source w/ make or installation scripts
+8. Install from source w/ make or installation scripts
-8. Commands: make, which, whereis, python, gcc, java, javac, ~~ldd~~, ~~strace~~
+9. Commands: make, which, whereis, python, gcc, java, javac, ~~ldd~~, ~~strace~~

 ## Networking